 PANTHERS at DEVILS

-Injury Report: For the Panthers, forwards Matt Bradley (concussion) and Jack Skille (shoulder) are out. … Defenseman Henrik Tallinder (blood clot) and center Jacob Josefson (wrist) are out for the Devils.
+Injury Report: For the Panthers, forwards Matt Bradley (concussion), who has begun skating again, and Jack Skille (shoulder) are out. … Defenseman Henrik Tallinder (blood clot) and center Jacob Josefson (wrist) are out for the Devils.

 Stat Pack: Not only did Florida establish a franchise record for the largest comeback in playoff history, but the three power-play goals in Game 3 also set a franchise record.
 The Panthers have scored six power-play goals in 10 chances in three games against the Devils, who possessed the League's top penalty-killing unit during the regular season.

 Puck Drop: All three games in the series have started with one team taking a 3-0 lead.
 Florida, however, was the first to go down by three and rally for a victory on Tuesday in Game 3.
 In Game 1, New Jersey opened a 3-0 lead and hung on for a 3-2 win.
 In Game 2, the Panthers surged to a 3-0 advantage before earning a 4-2 triumph.